How long have we been breeders?

 Bringing your puppy home

 It is always an exciting time when you welcome a new puppy into your home.
-You need to remember, though, that it can also be a stressful and confusing time for the new pup.
+You need to remember though, that it can also be a stressful and confusing time for the new pup.
 You should provide a sleeping area, preferably near the activities of the household, but also quiet and out of the way.
 A dog crate would be a good investment at this time.
-Let the puppy know this is his bed and a safe place to be.
+Let the puppy know this is his/her bed and a safe place to be.
 If there are children in the family, they will want to play with the new puppy a lot.
 While puppies play and are active, they also require a good deal of sleep.
 Do not fall in the trap of going to the puppy to comfort him for making noise.
 He will learn that crying is a good way to get attention.
 You might take him out to play with him and tire him out just a little before bedtime so he will be ready to sleep.

 top